HermanMartinus/justsketchme-frontend/_drafts/figuring-drawing-reference-how-to-pose-an-outfit.md

 ![](/uploads/outfit-2.png)

 A pose like this is great because it immediately frames your character as someone of stature and rank.
 If you've got a snobbish queen in your story, use a pose like this combined with a regal and opulent outfit to create a sense of superiority to her.
+Regalia?
+Never met her.

 ### Jumping into the fray: